The minimum volume of subspace trades: Proof

-(2) The cardinality of $\mathcal T$ equals the cardinality of the trade $\mathcal T'$, which is known \cite{KMP:trades} (actually, the elements of $\mathcal T'$ are the vertices of the subgraph of the Gra\ss{}mann graph known as the dual polar graph of type $[D_d(q)]$, $d=t+1$, see e.g. \cite{Brouwer}).
+(B) The cardinality of $\mathcal T$ equals the cardinality of $\mathcal T'$, which is known \cite{KMP:16:trades} (see also the Appendix) (actually, the elements of $\mathcal T'$ are the vertices of the subgraph of the Grassmann graph known as the dual polar graph of type $[D_d(q)]$, $d=t+1$, see e.g. \cite[9.4]{Brouwer}).